apragacz/django-rest-registration/README.md

 ## Configuration

 You can configure `django-rest-registraton` using the `REST_REGISTRATION` setting in your django settings (similarly to `django-rest-framework`).

+Below is sample, minimal config you can provide in your django settings which will satisfy the system checks:

+    REST_REGISTRATION = {
+        'REGISTER_VERIFICATION_ENABLED': False,

+        'RESET_PASSWORD_VERIFICATION_URL': '/reset-password/',

+        'REGISTER_EMAIL_VERIFICATION_ENABLED': False,

+        'VERIFICATION_FROM_EMAIL': 'no-reply@example.com',
+    }

 The default values are:

     REST_REGISTRATION = {